ShakilM26/Twitter-Sentiment-Analysis/README.md

 * Based on the polarity score, tweets were categorized as positive, negative or neutral.

-## Module used for
+## Module and Function used for
 We are using different types of module for different types of work.

 * Used pandas for data read and data preprocessing.
-* Used regular expression, beautifulsoup for data cleaning.
+* Used regular expression, beautifulsoup and nltk for data cleaning.
-*
+* Using FreqDist function for frequency distribution.
+* Using WordNetLemmatizer for normalize the text.
+* We use SentimentIntensityAnalyzer for calculates the text sentiment and gives us different results like, Positive, Negative, Neutral.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)